-Tactics: Brell will begin the combat by firing his crossbow at the lead PC.
-At this point, Imayne will move in to attack while Anora and Oweine move in for sneak attacks on rear PCs (if they have not been discovered).
-Anora however, dislikes killing for profit and will attempt a sneak attack using her sap to render PCs unconscious.
-Anora only uses her shortbow if the sneak attack fails or one of her comrades is put down.
+Curlas begins the combat by firing his crossbow at the lead PC.
+At this point, Rolmyr moves in to attack while Almira and Syleth move in for sneak attacks on rear PCs (if they have not been discovered).
+Almira however, dislikes killing for profit and instead attempts a sneak attack using her sap to render PCs unconscious.
+Almira only uses her shortbow if the sneak attack fails or one of her comrades is put down.

-The bandits will fight until Brell is knocked out, killed or calls for a retreat.
-Brell will call a retreat is any of his other two comrades are out or he himself is down to 1 or 2 hps.
+The bandits continue fighting until Curlas is knocked out, killed, or calls for a retreat.
+Curlas call a retreat is any of his other two comrades are out or he himself is down to 1 or 2 hit points.

-If all of the PCs are knocked out, Anora will ransack the bodies, but at the same time use her Heal skill to ensure that they live.
-The PCs will awaken later on that night to find all of their possessions gone.
-Treasure: The Reavers do not carry much, but what they have can be taken by the PCs.
-Treasure is listed per PC.
+If all of the PCs are knocked out, Almira proceeds to ransack their bodies, but at the same time uses her healing skill to ensure that they live.
+The PCs awaken later on that night to find all of their possessions gone.